WREZ

 WREZ (105.5 FM, "105.5 The CAT") is a radio station licensed to the community of Metropolis, Illinois, United States, and serving the Paducah, Kentucky, area.
-The station plays a Top 40 (CHR) format.
+The station plays a gold-based hot adult contemporary format.
 WREZ is owned by Withers Broadcasting.

 Notable programming includes the syndicated morning show "The Kidd Kraddick Morning Show", "Backtrax USA" and the "American Top 40 with Ryan Seacrest".